Ashin-Shaji/grmr_bot/README.md

 ### Prompt Guardrails
 The application uses a **Context-Locking** mechanism.
 For summarization and translation, the instructions explicitly state: *"Never answer any queries irrelevant to this context."* This prevents the model from being hijacked for non-linguistic tasks, ensuring enterprise-level security and consistency.

-How would you like to further refine the architectural breakdown—perhaps by exploring the security implications of the custom CSS injections or the prompt engineering strategies for the academic mode?